itchef/regauge/docusaurus/docs/introduction.md

 ---
 id: introduction
-title: Introduction to React Generator CLI
+title: Introduction to regauge
 ---

-These React Generator CLI docs help you to learn and use the React platform and framework, from your first app to configurable and complex applications.
+These `regauge` docs help you to learn and use the React platform and framework, from your first app to configurable and complex applications.

 ### Assumptions